 - $727.12 per week for 3-3/7 weeks for temporary total disability benefits.

 - $619.97 per week for 51-1/4 weeks for permanent partial disability benefits.
 This represented a 12.5% loss of function in her right and left hand.

 2009; Cook County; 05 I.W.C.C.
 042185:

 The affected employee in this dispute was a 51-year-old service technician.
-His position required him to travel around to various locations and fix, install, or remove large machines and appliances.
-During one visit, he seriously injured his right knee while bending down to inspect one such machine.
-He was diagnosed with a meniscus tear and degenerative arthritis.
-While he returned to work, he could not perform the same type of duties.
-Upon reviewing the matter, the Illinois Workers’ Compensation Commission awarded him both medical and temporary disability benefits.
-It failed to find that his condition had advanced to a permanent disabled state by that point but also left the door open to future benefits if it did.
+His position required him to travel to various location.
+He needed to fix, install, or remove large machines and appliances.
+On one visit, he injured his right knee It happened as he bent down to inspect one such machine.
+Doctors diagnosed with a meniscus tear and degenerative arthritis.
+He returned to work but couldn’t perform the same duties.
+Upon review, the IWCC awarded him both medical and temporary disability benefits.
+It denied that his condition advanced to a permanent disabled state.
+It did leave the door open to future benefits if it did.